softwarecrash/Daly2MQTT/README.md

 **We assume no warranty and / or recourse for destroyed devices.**

 # How to use:
-- flash the bin file to an ESP82xx or Wemos D1 Mini with Tasmotizer (https://github.com/tasmota/tasmotizer/releases) or a similar program
+- flash the bin file to an ESP8266 (recommended Wemos D1 Mini) with [Tasmotizer](https://github.com/tasmota/tasmotizer/releases) or use the [Online Flash tool](https://softwarecrash.github.io/DALY-BMS-to-MQTT/espflashtool/)
 - connect the ESP like the wiring diagram
 - search for the wifi ap "DALY-BMS-AP" and connect to it
 - surf to 192.168.4.1 and set up your wifi and optional MQTT